 The study carried out in France in 2014 also showed that mice with renal failure may have altered or impaired decision making.
 The researchers studied decision making with an elevated maze where the mouse is placed in the center and has to decide which way to move.
 The mice with renal failure sat in the center for longer, suggesting they may take longer to make decisions.

 A number of studies using mouse models of renal failure have shown that this disease may have highly significant effects on behavior, both in model organisms and in humans.
-Renal failure (and its precursor CKD) in mice has been associated with depression, anxiety, deficits in spatial learning and recognition, and delayed decision making.
+Renal failure (and its precursor CKD) in mice has been associated with depression, anxiety, deficits in spatial learning, recognition and motor functions, and delayed decision making.
 This mirrors some of the effects seen in human patients.
 It adds to the growing body of knowledge obtained from mouse models about how bodily disorders can affect behavior and the brain, and will help us to further understand how such disorders can affect human psychology.

 - B. H. Ali, A. Ramkumar, T. T. Madanagopal, M. I. Waly, M. Tageldin, S. Al-abri, M. Fahim, J. Yasin, A. Nemmar.
 Motor and Behavioral Changes in Mice With Cisplatin-Induced Acute Renal Failure.
 Physiol.
 Res.
 63: 35-45, 2014.